rsksmart/devportal-1.0/rif/scheduler/contracts.md

 ```

 The _payee_ is the account that receives the tokens after execution.
-The Service Provider can change this account by calling setPayee.
+The Service Provider can change this account by calling `setPayee`.

 ```solidity
 address public payee